 The Zephyr, normally called “the Pienert” around the boathouse, is a very stable single from the Pienert Boatworks in Massachusetts.
 A bit shorter and heavier than the Aeros and with a flatter cross section to its hull, the Pienert is a “no drama” shell that can handle a chop without much reaction.
 Folks who prefer this boat mention its “I can go anywhere” feeling.
 They want to just row and enjoy the bay, and this boat will get you there.

 The term “Whitehall” refers to a very popular design for rowing boats originating in NY harbor in the 19th century.
-We have one example of the ‘Solo” from a manufacturer named Whitehall Spirit that has added a new dimension to our rowing.
-We’ve named the boat “Rowsy”, and it is in constant use.
+The Whitehall design is famed for its good handling and steady tracking.

-Of course, rowing this boat can be an excellent workout.
+Rowing this boat can be an excellent workout.
 You will definitely burn calories and build muscle rowing our Whitehall, and you will get out to enjoy the beauty of the bay.

 The Sea Ranger hull is modeled after Whitehall rowing boats with a broad beam and wineglass transom.
 Significantly lighter than our Whitehall Solo, the Sea Ranger is a lively boat that tracks well and is more stable than a shell, but more responsive than the Whitehall, due to its lighter weight.
 For rowers who may be more comfortable in a wider-beamed boat, but who appreciate the lively feel of a lighter boat, the Sea Ranger is the answer.